Alexander the Great aimed for the Ends of the World and the Great Outer Sea.

 We stare at the hills and the rolling ground.
 Quiet with our own reflections, now we’d reached the end, with nowhere further left to go.

-We think of the journey in that terrain stretching before us, back across the mainland of Greece.
-We stand and think of the wonders we’d seen travelling these Greek northern provinces.
+We think of the journey in that terrain stretching before us, back across the mainland of Greece, and think in silence of what we’d seen travelling these northern provinces.

-The sea, that will soon take us away, sighs in and out behind us.
+The sea – that will soon take us away on our boarded boat – sighs in and out behind us.